Adjustable Grind Settings

 The Coffee Mill Mini uses ceramic burrs.
 Ceramic burrs are considered to be better than stainless steel burrs because heat generated is kept to a minimum when grinding.
 This manual grinder is quite smooth, especially if you have some biceps.

 The Hario coffee grinder can store up to 24g of coffee beans, which can be stored away in the grind container.
 With this, you can grind 2 cups of coffee max without switching out the grinds and adding more beans.
 This could be a hassle for those who want to brew more at a time.
 On the plus side, I like using this grinder to gravel, because the Hario Mini is – well, mini!

 Just like all other hand held coffee grinders, it’s very quiet.
 If you plan to have a cup everyday in the morning and are a considerate coffee-lover, then you’ll think about this if you always go for a cup in the morning.

 Hario Slim Grinder Settings

 I had no problem adjusting this ceramic coffee mill.
 You simply remove the hopper, there’s a knob beneath it, and you just simply turn it.
 This grinder features a spring system to keep the burrs from wobbling, which works well for coarser grinds.
-Despite this, the Hario Slim Grinder still works best in the fine to mid range, perfect for those who drink espresso or aeropress.
+Despite this, the Hario Slim Grinder still works best in the finer-grind to mid-grind range, perfect for those who drink espresso or aeropress.